Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 * API comments
 * User data is changable and savable
 * Sketched tanks, hangar
+* Simple fly around camera

 # To do
-* Script fly around camera
 * Loader splash screen to hide async loading from user
 * Rective UI changes, probably?
 This is more of a clean code feature.
 * PersistentData script should be able to create folders